Current Grants

 You can read more about it here: https://ptvermont.org/seven-stars-art-center-sharon/

-The PTV grant covers half the cost of Phase 1 work, but does not include the brick work preparation.
-We need help to raise funds for both these projects.
+The PTV grant covers half the cost of Phase 1 work.
 Thanks so much for considering donating to make these vital structural repairs.

 You can read more about it here: https://ptvermont.org/seven-stars-art-center-sharon/

-The PTV grant covers half the cost of Phase 1 work, but does not include the brick work preparation.
-We need help to raise funds for both these projects.
+The PTV grant covers half the cost of Phase 1 work.
 Thanks so much for considering donating to make these vital structural repairs.

 Other Grants News